-Last year I was fortunate to be the Mother of the Groom, but as a Jeweller, I naturally choose a dress to wear on the big day that didn’t distract from the piece of jewellery that I wanted to wear an Opal pendant lent to me by a friend the maker was one of the most influential jewellers of the mid 20th Century, Andrew Grima https://grimajewellery.com/.
-With this in mind, the choice of the boutique was easy, The Fold of London https://thefoldlhttps://thefoldlondon.com/ who are renowned for elegant and stylish dresses without to much fuss.
-In the attached photo I am with my youngest son at the wedding I am wearing the pendant and dress.
+Last year I was fortunate to be the mother of the Groom, but as a Jeweller, I naturally choose a dress to wear on the big day that didn’t distract from the piece of jewellery that I wanted to wear an Opal pendant lent to me by a friend the maker was one of the most influential jewellers of the mid 20th Century, Andrew Grima https://grimajewellery.com/.
+With this in mind, the choice of the boutique was easy—the Fold of London https://thefoldlhttps://thefoldlondon.com/ who is renowned for elegant and stylish dresses without to much fuss.
+In the attached photo I am with my youngest son at the wedding.
+I am wearing the pendant and dress.

 I suggested the all-time classic Pearls, and she did try on a beautiful spring of Baroque Pearls that have an excellent lustre and slightly blue hues that did tone with the dress.
 These did look good, but we decided that a smaller regular round Pearls would complement rather than distract from the dress.
 I explained that once we determined the exact size of Pearl required I could obtain them and then have them strung on to a clasp that could be plain or an elegant clasp that could be worn as a feature at the front.

 The second option was a Hydrangea necklace or pendant after all the wedding was going to take place in a beautiful Country Church and reception in the grounds of a Country House so after all flowers do have that lovely outdoor Country look.